Skip to content

 A project shows a label that no longer appears in Settings' pickers.

 The label was deactivated, or its scope was narrowed, after it was applied.
 The project keeps it on purpose.
 To remove it from that project, clear or replace it from the project header or Basic Info.
+That project is still easy to find — the grid's Label filter and the dashboard's Labels filter both list inactive labels.

 It says the name already exists, but I don't see it in the list.